 LINCOLN – Today, Governor Pete Ricketts delivered his Second Inaugural Address in the George W. Norris Legislative Chamber.
 In the address following his swearing-in, Governor Ricketts outlined his vision for his second term.
 His plans for growing Nebraska in the next four years include creating job opportunities, cutting red tape, balancing the budget, delivering property tax relief, and promoting Nebraska internationally.

 This week marks the opening of the First Session of the 106th Nebraska Legislature.
 As State Senators return to Lincoln, I will be working with them to launch a series of initiatives to help grow opportunities for Nebraskans.
 Many of these initiatives, along with my budget recommendation to the Legislature, will be highlighted during my annual State of the State address.
 I encourage you to tune into the address, which will be streamed live at www.netnebraska.org, at 10:00am on January 15, 2019.
 Ahead of my annual State of the State address, Senators and I will be making some announcements previewing a few of our proposals.
 Starting this week, I will also be featuring several of these initiatives in my columns.

 Remarks, Governor Ricketts’ Inaugural Ball, Pinnacle Bank Arena, 400 Pinnacle Arena Drive, LINCOLN

-Remarks, Department of Environmental Quality’s Calendar Contest Awards Presentation, Governor’s Hearing Room, State Capitol, LINCOLN
+Remarks, Human Trafficking Proclamation Signing Ceremony, Governor’s Hearing Room, State Capitol, LINCOLN